AvramRobert/omnia/README.md

 **Note**: The REPL has a built-in failure-handling system and spits out a stack-trace dump when it crashes.
-Should it, for some reason, crash for you, then in the same directory as the `.jar` file, you shall find a file named `.omnia.error` containing the said stack-trace dump. <br />
+Should it, for some reason, crash for you, then in the same directory where you ran `omnia`, you shall find a file named `.omnia.error` containing the said stack-trace dump. <br />
 Should you decide to report the crash, I would very much appreciate if you would, together with a short description of the actions performed before the crash, also